PoRa-dayo/PoRa-NotITG-Theme-Archive/README.md

-This archive only hosts NotITG-compatible themes that do not already have a NotITG fork maintained by anyone else, with the exception being Simply ITG because idk how to contact the creator.
+This archive only hosts NotITG-compatible themes that do not already have a NotITG fork maintained by anyone else.

 So here's a list of usable themes that do have NotITG forks and are still currently maintained by other people:

 [Simply Love - Oat vs. Rya's Fork](https://github.com/oatmealine/simply-love-oat-fork) \